anhcraft/config/docs/Internal.md

 ```

 ### Complex use cases
-For complex use cases, it is required to handle manually using type adapter.
+For complex use cases, it is required to handle manually using type adapter

 ## Processors
 - In certain use cases, it is unnecessary to create type adapter for a certain type because of following reasons:
   + Minimize code duplication.
-For example, there is a validation in the constructor, what if that can be used together with denormalization.
+For example, there is a validation in the constructor, what if that can also be used in denormalization
   + Encapsulate the logic in that class and prevent inheritance.
-Remember: type adapter works for subtype.
+On the other hand, type adapter lookup works for subtype.
   + Validate the value (without using `@Validate`).
 Using type adapter means to transform the value, so validation is not a suitable use case here.
   + Access to private, package-private class members
 - Processors are annotated instance methods that can process values